upjs/facile-validator/README.md

 This rule is used for multiple purposes.

-With the combination with the `number` rule, the field under validation must be a number less than or equal to the given number:
+In the combination with the `number` rule, the field under validation must be a number less than or equal to the given number:

 ```html
 <input data-rules="number|max:50" />
 ```

-_Only a number less than or equal to 50 will be accepted._
+_Only a number less than or equal to 50 are accepted._

 If `max` is used without `number` rule, the field under validation is considered as a `string` and then the field under validation must be a string with a maximum length of the given number: